ourylydibin/Banknote-Authentication/README.md

 ## MOTIVATION 💪
 - To contribute on sharing knowledge to the data science community.
 -  I have seen many times fraudulent clients bringing unauthentic banknotes to buy merchandises from my father's shop.
-We always realized the banknotes was not authentic after the client was gone because we did not have the tool to verify the banknote once the client gave the banknote.
-So these events triggered my curiosity to build this kind of application.
+We realized the banknotes were  not authentic after the client was gone because we did not have the tool to verify the banknote.
+So these events triggered my curiosity to build application.

 ## DATA SOURCE 📊
 The data is source is here [Kaggle](https://www.kaggle.com/ritesaluja/bank-note-authentication-uci-data).